 I look back on the last year of my life and am in awe at how I have been blessed.
-I added two families to my own and have an abundance of people to love, and love me in return.
+I added two families to my own and have an abundance of people to love and love me in return.
 My search has helped me see that.

 From the age that I could understand that I had another mom out there, I dreamed about the day I could meet her.
 I carefully planned it out in my head, think about what it would look like.
 My adoptive parents would be there, it would be full of happiness, I would gain another family, and nothing negative could or would come from it.
 Not finding my birth mom was not an option.
 My adoptive parents knew I would eventually seek her out and they were very supportive; for which I am so grateful.